racerpeter/changestream/docs/architecture.md

 Changestream implements a custom [deserializer](https://github.com/shyiko/mysql-binlog-connector-java#controlling-event-deserialization) for binlog change events, and uses Akka Actors to perform several transformation steps to produce a formatted (pretty) JSON representation of the changes.

-The architecture of Changestream is designed so that event format and destination is easily extended with custom Formatter and Emitter classes.
+The architecture of Changestream is designed so that event format and destination is easily extended with custom Formatter, Emitter and PositionSaver classes.

 It is also designed with performance in mind.
 By separating the various steps of event deserialization, column information, formatting/encrypting, and emitting, it is easy to configure Akka such that these steps can be performed in different threads or even on different machines via Akka Remoting.